Lincoln Magna Carta

 In 2014, Lincoln's Magna Carta toured the United States, featuring on display at venues such as the Museum of Fine Arts in Boston and the Library of Congress in Washington DC.
 It also joined the three other 1215 documents at a reunification event at the British Library, London, for the first time in 800 years.

-A new home and visitor centre for Lincoln's Magna Carta is currently being built in Lincoln Castle to be ready in time for the anniversary in 2015.
-It will open on April 1st and include a 'wall of words' including each word of the document translated to modern English, an 'in-the-round' cinema screen to tell the document's story and the document itself on display.
+A new home and visitor centre for Lincoln's Magna Carta has been built in Lincoln Castle to be ready in time for the anniversary in 2015.
+It opened on April 1st that year and included a 'wall of words' including each word of the document translated to modern English, an 'in-the-round' cinema screen to tell the document's story and the document itself on display.

 Alongside the new visitor centre, events and public lectures in Lincoln will help celebrate this landmark and bring the world to the city to see one of only four remaining copies of the document.
 See details for these below.